Winney Grimshaw: Life in Alabama

-During this time in Grimshaw's life, she was faced with the exploitation of her white masters that many enslaved women endured throughout the Atlantic World before abolition.
+During this time in Grimshaw's life, she witnessed and experienced her white enslavers' rape and sexual abuse of many enslaved women.
 (See for example the biographies of Alice Clifton, Jane the Runaway, Bridge Town, and Betty, George and Martha Washington's enslaved seamstress.)
-Scholars have found that many enslaved women's most intimate lives were closely managed and dictated by their owners.
-With her husband remaining at Mount Airy, In 1849, Winney Grimshaw bore her supervisor Richard Donnahan's son, naming him John after her late infant.
-Grimshaw is documented as his black mistress throughout his family correspondence.
+Scholars have found that many enslaved women's most intimate lives were closely managed and dictated by their enslavers.
+With her husband remaining at Mount Airy, in 1849, Winney Grimshaw bore her supervisor Richard Donnahan's son, naming him John after her late infant.
+Grimshaw is documented as his Black mistress throughout his family correspondence.
 In 1850, a second child was born, Julia, who died as a young baby.
-In 1853 Grimshaw gave birth to another baby girl Lizza.
+In 1853, Grimshaw gave birth to another baby girl, Lizza.
 Both babies shared namesakes with their aunts, Winney's sisters Juliet and Lizza, which demonstrates the importance of family ties even after being transferred to the plantation.

-After the birth of Lizza, William Henry Tayloe attempted to break up the relationship between Grimshaw and Donnahan by first encouraging Donnahan to manage a different plantation that was miles away.
+After the birth of Lizza, William Henry Tayloe attempted to break up the relationship between Grimshaw and Donnahan by first encouraging Donnahan to manage a different plantation miles away.
 When this did not work, Tayloe focused on Grimshaw instead, giving her four-year-old son John as a New Year's gift to his niece, Lucy Tayloe, who documented the exchange with a "Thank You" letter.
 This did not end the relationship between Donnahan and Grimshaw, and in 1855 Willie Anne was born, followed by William Henry.
-Because Tayloe owned the reproductive rights of his slaves, any of Grimshaw's children would become his property.
-It was unusual that Tayloe disapproved of her children with Donnahan, as increasing slave ownership would increase prosperity.
-The remainder of Grimshaw's children stayed with her, and in 1858 Tayloe dismissed Donnahan, separating the white supervisor from his slave.
+Because Tayloe controlled the reproductive rights of the women he enslaved, any of Grimshaw's children became his property.
+It was unusual that Tayloe disapproved of her children with Donnahan, as slave breeding could increase his profits.
+The remainder of Grimshaw's children stayed with her, and in 1858 Tayloe dismissed Donnahan, separating the white supervisor from Grimshaw.
 In 1861, Grimshaw was documented as a housekeeper on the Larkin plantation for her overseer, John W. Ramey.
 In 1862, Grimshaw gave birth to another baby, Thorton, fathered by Ramey.
-This created tensions between Mrs. Ramey and her husband, as well as Ramey and Tayloe.
-In November 1865 Grimshaw is listed again at the Larkin plantation with five children, suggesting that she had given birth to yet another baby.
+This created tensions between Mrs. Ramey and her husband and Ramey and Tayloe.
+In November 1865, Grimshaw is listed again at the Larkin plantation with five children, suggesting that she had given birth to yet another baby.

-Shortly after the beginning of the Civil War, Tayloe moved many of his enslaved workers on Mount Airy to Alabama.
-Many families that had been separated were given the chance to reunite, however, Grimshaw's husband, Jacob Carrington, had determined that freedom was more important than returning to his wife.
+Shortly after the beginning of the American Civil War, Tayloe moved many of his enslaved workers on Mount Airy to Alabama.
+Many families that had been separated were given the chance to reunite; however, Grimshaw's husband, Jacob Carrington, had determined that freedom was more important than returning to his wife.
 He left Mount Airy in December 1861; Richard Dunn claims that he "deserted to the Yankee army" when he found out about Tayloe's plan to move.
-Carrington's decision demonstrates the difficult choice that many enslaved women and men had to make between family and freedom, like that of Winney's father Bill.
+Carrington's decision demonstrates the difficult choice many enslaved women and men had to make between family and freedom, like that of Winney's father, Bill.